Research Steven Haworth / neuralbynature.dev

 Steven Haworth, Cameron Brace, et al.

-Under review — journal TBD
+Under review — Journal of Neurology

 Investigates the relationship between chronic cannabis use and temporal lobe epilepsy using EEG-derived machine learning features.
 Spectral and connectivity biomarkers extracted from HD-EEG recordings are used to characterize network-level differences in affected populations, with classification performance evaluated across seizure onset zones.